galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 > >
 > > 1.
 As more transcripts are sampled, an increasing fraction are repeats of genes already detected, so the number of distinct genes does not grow one-for-one with the count total.
 > > 2.
 A low value can be technical, but it can also correspond to tissue with genuinely low RNA abundance or poor cellularity.
 A spatial map shows whether low values are scattered or associated with a coherent anatomical region that should be reported.
 > > 3.
-No. The threshold is a dataset-specific filtering decision used in this validated workflow, not a biological definition of failure.
-Its effect must be quantified and interpreted in context.
+No. The threshold is a filtering decision made for this dataset, not a biological definition of failure.
+A spot below it may sit on sparse stroma or on a tear in the section, and the only way to tell is to look at where the removed spots were.
 > >
 > {: .solution}
 >